 - Psychological issues such as depression and anxiety should be addressed

 - Mood disorders and sleep disturbances are now regularly associated with PCOS

 - Pain is not a feature of PCOS.

-Increased risk of psychological and behavioural disorders as well as reduced quality of life have been noted in women with PCOS.
+Increased risk of psychological and behavioural disorders as well as reduced quality of life have been noted in those living with PCOS.
 Higher risk of eating disorders and sexual and relationship dysfunction have also been seen in PCOS sufferers compared to the general population.
 It is important to ask and screen for these psychological issues, especially depression, as per NICE guidelines.

 Will I have problems having a baby?

 Studies have shown infertility to be higher in women reporting PCOS with greater use of fertility hormone treatment.
 However, poor data is available for successful spontaneous pregnancy outcomes.
-However, women with PCOS can be counselled on their likelihood for live birth with front-line infertility therapy using the following clinical parameters: BMI, age, duration of attempting conception, and hirsutism score.
+However, people with PCOS can be counselled on their likelihood for live birth with front-line infertility therapy using the following clinical parameters: BMI, age, duration of attempting conception, and hirsutism score.

-Women with PCOS should seek medical advice after 6 months of trying for a pregnancy and not wait for the 12-18 months that is advised to other young couples with no risk factors.
+Those living with PCOS should seek medical advice after 6 months of trying for a pregnancy and not wait for the 12-18 months that is advised to other young couples with no risk factors.

 Is there a link between disordered eating and PCOS?

 It is important for health care professionals to recognise eating disorders in PCOS sufferers.
 People with PCOS have been shown to have higher prevalence of eating disorders such as binge-eating disorder and bulimia nervosa.
 These often go unrecognised and usually not been considered so the patient never gets asked.
 The focus is often just on weight and physical symptoms which means mental health gets overlooked.